UMAprotocol/UMIPs/UMIPs/umip-136.md

 Rate model parameter values obtained above should be scaled down by 18 decimals.

+In case the call to `l1TokenRateModels` returns anything other that cannot be parsed to exact key-value pairs mentioned above (e.g. missing or extra parameter included) the relay should be considered invalid.

 If the algorithm above doesn't produce a matching `realizedLPFeePct` (after floor rounding the result expressed as decimal to 18 decimals), the relay is invalid.
 If the token is not listed in the table above, the relay is invalid.

 If the relay is invalid, the price should be `0`.
 If the relay is valid, it should be `1`.
 Note: all price values should be scaled by `1e18`.